Yushi-Hu/PromptCap/README.md

 This repository contains the code and models for our paper [PromptCap: Prompt-Guided Task-Aware Image Captioning](https://arxiv.org/abs/2211.09699).
 Please refer to the [project page](https://yushi-hu.github.io/promptcap_demo/) for a quick overview.
 This paper is also accepted to ICCV 2023, with title [PromptCap: Prompt-Guided Image Captioning for VQA with GPT-3](https://openaccess.thecvf.com/content/ICCV2023/html/Hu_PromptCap_Prompt-Guided_Image_Captioning_for_VQA_with_GPT-3_ICCV_2023_paper.html).

 # Replicating results
 Since Codex has been deprecated, it is hard to replicate the results for PromptCap.
-For ease of use, we release all our logs, with the prompts we give to GPT-3 (codex), and the GPT-3's answers for each question, in `Evaluation Logs`
+For ease of use, we release all our logs, with the prompts we give to GPT-3 (codex), and the GPT-3's answers for each question, in `Evaluation Logs`.

-Please refer to these logs for our prompting format and retrieved examples.

-Also, we release the training data synthesized by Codex in `vqa2_train_1010.zip`.
-To train PromptCap from OFA, first process the data according to [add a task](https://github.com/OFA-Sys/OFASys/blob/main/docs/source/howto/add_task.rst) and then fine-tune according to [how to train](https://github.com/OFA-Sys/OFASys/blob/main/docs/source/howto/train.rst).
-As the field is developing so quickly, we recommend train PromptCap with newer vision-language models, like BLIP-2 and LLaVA.

 # QuickStart